wensmanhester/notes/README.md

 1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most critical and should be completed first.
 By prioritizing your tasks in this way, you can make sure that you focus on the most important aspects of the project.
 2. Plan ahead: Always try to plan your day or week ahead of time.
 Knowing what you need to accomplish and when you want to complete it will keep you organized and on track.
 You can use task management tools, such as Trello or Asana, to keep track of your progress.
 3. Stay organized: Keeping your workspace and code clean and organized can save you time and headaches down the road.
 Use version control systems, like Git, so that your code is always backed up and easy to track down if needed.
 Also, organize your project folders and files in a logical manner, making it easier to find whatyou need.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, like Git, to keep track of your code and collaborate with others.
+Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
+Use code editors and integrated development environments (IDEs) that are familiar to you and provide features that help with coding, such as autocomplete, code highlighting, debugging tools, etc. These tools can save you time and make your life easier.